The trick to balancing on slick sidewalks is to "walk like a penguin."

 Instinct tells us to do the opposite and center our weight mid-stride, which works on dry walkways.

-The local ice cream parlor posted a simple infographic on their blog to remind everyone to think of gravity and mimic penguins.
+A couple years ago, Little Baby’s Ice Cream in Philadelphia's Northern Liberties neighborhood shared a simple infographic on their blog to remind everyone to think of gravity and mimic penguins.
 Shifting one’s weight onto the front leg keeps people – and penguins – from slipping.

 With sidewalks freezing over, remember to stay smart and give yourself extra time to waddle to and fro.